Charlottesville demonstrators march on anniversary as DC protests expected to draw hundreds

 Kibiriti Majuto, a coordinator for University of Virginia Students United, said the students moved to another part of the school’s campus because they didn't want to be "caged" in the area of the planned rally.
 Majuto said police "were not on our side" last year when white supremacists surrounded left-wing activists on the rotunda.

-Two people were arrested for disorderly conduct during the day, a city’s spokesperson said.
+Two people were arrested for disorderly conduct on Saturday, a city’s spokesperson said.
 NBC News correspondent Cal Perry also encountered violent protesters who attempted to grab the crew's camera and hurled foul comments at them.

 "F--- you snitch ass b----.
 F--- you," one protester screamed at Perry that was caught on camera.